tonysm/globalid-laravel/README.md

     </a>
 </p>

-Identify app models with a URI. _heavily inspired by the [globalids gem](https://github.com/rails/globalid)_.
+Identify app models with a URI. _heavily inspired by the [globalid gem](https://github.com/rails/globalid)_.

 # Global ID - Reference models by URI